clearhaus/gateway-api-docs/source/index.html.md

   <dd>
     The initiator of the authorization.
 An authorization is initiated by the cardholder if the cardholder decided the transaction should be created.
-    This is regardless of whether stored payment credential is being used.
+    This is regardless of whether a stored payment credential is being used.
     <br />
     For compliance reasons there should be a previous approved transaction (for the cardholder and the merchant) marked with <code>storing</code> before